omi23vaidya/tic-tac-toe-React-game/README.md

 2. Clone this repository using the web url of the project
 3. In the terminal, navigate to tic-tac-toe-React-game folder
 4. Run command: npm install
-5. Then type: npm start
+5. Finally, type npm start and hit Enter

 A tab will open in your default web browser and you can enjoy the game 😊